polym8th/Harvest/README.md

 ## Agile Framework and Project Management

-  - To keep the project organized, I used an Agile workflow with GitHub Projects and Issues.
+  - I used an Agile workflow with GitHub Projects and Issues to keep the project organised.
   - User Stories & Acceptance Criteria - Each feature was decomposed into User Stories with clearly defined Acceptance Criteria, maintaining the main objectives and usability.
   - Task Prioritization:  Issues were categorized using labels to establish development priorities; such as Must-Have, User Story or Implementing a new user authentication system.
   - Kanban Workflow - A three-stage Kanban board was utilized for task management: